2020–2021 Xi Jinping Administration reform spree: Regulatory scrutiny of Didi

-Didi, a Chinese vehicle-for-hire company headquartered in Beijing, went public in June 2021.
+DiDi, a Chinese vehicle-for-hire company headquartered in Beijing, went public in June 2021.
 The company listed in the United States, becoming the largest Chinese trading debut since Alibaba's IPO in 2014.
-On July 4, 2021, the Cyberspace Administration of China ordered app stores to remove Didi, after citing violations on the company's collection and usage of personal information.
-Didi had disclosed to potential investors that increased regulatory scrutiny was possible.
-In July, Chinese regulators fined Didi for failing to disclose acquisitions.
-Didi allegedly considered going private in late July.
+On July 4, 2021, the Cyberspace Administration of China ordered app stores to remove DiDi, after citing violations on the company's collection and usage of personal information.
+DiDi had disclosed to potential investors that increased regulatory scrutiny was possible.
+In July, Chinese regulators fined DiDi for failing to disclose acquisitions.
+DiDi allegedly considered going private in late July.
 The company denied these claims.

 Regulators asked Didi to create a plan to delist from American exchanges in November 2021.
 The company initially intended to either return to its previous status as a private company or to relist in Hong Kong.

+According to Chinese regulators, the company had delivered sensitive data to the United States Securities and Exchange Commission.
+The CAC cited the National Security Law, the 2017 Cybersecurity Law, and Measures on Cybersecurity Review as the basis for its approach.
+The cybersecurity investigation of DiDi coincided with nationalistic public sentiment against the company.

+Other consumer internet regulatory action

+In summer 2021, the Ministry of Industry and Information Technology began a six-month long regulatory campaign to address a variety of consumer protection and unfair competition issues, including interoperability concerns, in the consumer internet sector.
+It held meetings with executives from major Chinese tech companies and instructed them that their companies could no longer block external links to competitors.

+In July 2021, the Chinese government instructed Tencent and other 13 other tech companies to rectify intrusive pop-up windows.
+The same month, twenty-five tech companies were ordered to address data security and consumer rights protection.